-We've been using Kajabi in our business for over seven years now.
+We've been using Kajabi in our business for over nine years now.
 And every week I get asked why did you switch from WordPress?
 Why is Kajabi better?

 For those of you reading this that are thinking about Kajabi and making the switch yourselves, or paying someone to do it for you, this post will help you make that choice.

 The first thing to understand is that the key difference between Kajabi and WordPress is the scope of what's possible.
 The Kajabi platform is hugely focused on helping entrepreneurs, coaches, trainers and other experts monetize their expertise.